 In order to clear the clouds of confusion as to what constitutes an “Internet crime,” our Pittsburgh Internet crimes lawyer is going to outline some of the most common types of this crime:

 As an ordinary user of the Internet, you may make innocent mistakes online that can lead to Internet crime charges without realizing that you are doing something illegal.
 Computers, smartphones, tablets, laptops can be complicated and confusing, which is why you may fall into a trap while navigating the dangerous waters of the Internet.

-Unfortunately, prosecutors and law enforcement officers target naïve and innocent Internet users’ lapse in judgement, poor choices, and wrong decisions made on the Internet instead of focusing on catching the real bad guys online.
+Unfortunately, prosecutors and law enforcement officers target naïve and innocent Internet users’ lapse in judgment, poor choices, and wrong decisions made on the Internet instead of focusing on catching the real bad guys online.
 These bad guys are the ones who lure all those naïve and innocent users into a trap.

-Being accused of an Internet crime in Pittsburgh or elsewhere in Pennsylvania may sound like an awesome idea for your next blog post or Instagram post to get hundreds of likes and followers, but this is not something you want to play around with.
+Being accused of Internet crime in Pittsburgh or elsewhere in Pennsylvania may sound like an awesome idea for your next blog post or Instagram post to get hundreds of likes and followers, but this is not something you want to play around with.
 After all, Internet crimes in Pennsylvania carry serious prison sentences, hefty fines, and you may even end up on the sex offender registry.